SUSE-Cloud/automation/docs/mkcloud.md

 * `admin_node_memory` and `compute_node_memory` define the amount of memory in KB assigned to the admin node and the compute nodes respectively, by default both variables are set to 2 GB.
-* `controller_node_memory` define the amount of memory in KB assignet to the controller node, by default are set to 4 GB.
+* `controller_node_memory` define the amount of memory in KB assigned to the controller node, by default are set to 4 GB.

 # Usage